Along the Terrace of the Lions in Delos

-After watching numerous videos on YouTube about how beautiful the drive along the Icefields Parkway between Banff and Jasper is, we finally got to experience it ourselves in early September 2014.
+After watching numerous videos on YouTube about how beautiful the drive along the Icefields Parkway between Banff and Jasper in Alberta, Canada, is, we finally got to experience it ourselves in early September 2014.

-No wonder it always comes to mind if you do a Google search for the “most scenic drives in North America.”
+No wonder it always comes up at the top of the list if you do a Google search for the “most scenic drives in North America.”
 No adjective can aptly describe the beauty of the Canadian Rockies.

-oTENTiks are pre-built lodging facilities that cross between a tent and a loghouse.
-It has wooden floors, a locking door, mattresses, chairs, a table, and, on some units, a wall switch-powered light plus a small baseboard heater.
+oTentiks are pre-built lodging facilities that resemble tents and loghouses.
+They have wooden floors, a locking door, mattresses, chairs, a table, and, on some units, a wall switch-powered light plus a small baseboard heater.
 However, all units have no electrical (AC/DC) outlets.

 We rented a unit with a heater and light, which cost C$90, while a basic unit cost C$70—ideal for camping in summer.

-After registering and picking up our firewood at the Whistler campgrounds in Jasper, we left at 4:15 PM and made the short trip to the Miette Hot Springs.
+After registering and picking up our firewood at the Whistler campgrounds in Jasper (not to be confused with the popular Whistler Ski Resort in British Columbia), we left at 4:15 PM.
+We made the short trip to the Miette Hot Springs.

 We arrived tired early in Santiago primarily because of the plus (+) three (3) hour time difference.
 Carlos, our shuttle driver (from the reliable airportstaxitransfers service), was punctual.
-As soon as we emerged from the arrival gate, he took us to the Arturo Merino Benitez International Airport parking garage.
+As soon as we emerged from the arrival gate, in no time, he whisked us to the Arturo Merino Benitez International Airport‘s parking garage.

-The trip aboard a Mercedes Sprinter van toward the Las Condes district in Santiago, where our hotel was situated, was quiet and uneventful.
-It was a Saturday in Chile, and most of the shops we saw along the way were still closed, but there were early risers who either jog or take their dogs for a walk.
+The trip aboard a Mercedes Sprinter van toward the Condes district in Santiago, where our hotel was situated, was quiet and uneventful.
+It was a Saturday in Chile, and most of the shops we saw along the way were still closed, but there were early risers who either jogged or took their dogs for a walk.

-When we got inside the elegant multi-story condo building just before 8 a.m., an elderly man who barely spoke English greeted us.
-I sidled to one side of the counter and informed him that I could understand and speak some Spanish.
-He showed me the guest book and explained, in halting Spanish, that our studio unit wouldn’t be available until 3 p.m.
+When we got inside the elegant multi-story condo building just before 8 AM, an elderly man who barely spoke English greeted us.
+I sidled to one side of the counter and informed him I could understand and speak some Spanish.
+He showed me the guest book and explained, in halting Spanish, that our studio unit wouldn’t be available until 3 PM.

 To our delight, a few minutes later, an amiable senora who spoke fluent English took over the reception desk and explained that we could use the 2nd-floor lounge area with a toilet.
 She also took all our luggage for safekeeping and ensured that they were all accounted for in case we decided to go out while waiting for our unit to become available.

-Across the street, next to a Pizza Hut, Don (my brother-in-law) and Ruby (my spouse) managed to get some empanadas (turnovers) and cups of coffee using the Chilean pesos Don and Ellen ( Don’s spouse and also my older sister) had exchanged through their bank in the US just a few days before our trip.
+Across the street, next to a Pizza Hut, Don (my brother-in-law) and Ruby managed to get some beef “empanadas” (turnovers) and cups of coffee using the Chilean pesos Don and Ellen ( Don’s spouse and also my older sister) had exchanged through their bank in the US just a few days before our trip.
 Using Chilean pesos exclusively won’t be an issue since almost all shops in Chile would gladly take credit cards in exchange for a small convenience fee.

-While the rest of the group was trying their best to get some sleep after getting a few bites off their empanadas and sips of the morning brew, I busied myself how to get the ride-sharing app, Cabify, working on my phone.
-The Chileno who sat next to us on the plane from LAX informed us that it was the safest and best way to get around Chile, other than Uber.
+While the rest of the group tried their best to sleep after getting a few bites off their empanadas and sips of the morning brew, I busied myself figuring out how to get the ride-sharing app, Cabify (popular in Spain and other Latin American countries), working on my phone.
+The Chileño (local) who sat next to us on the plane from LAX informed us that it (Cabify) was the safest and best way to get around Chile, other than Uber.
 He also gave us tips on nearby places we could visit during our short stay in Santiago.

-A day before our trip, I had pre-loaded my phone with an eSIM for the entire South American continent and had good data reception in Chile via Movistars. eSIMS, however, don’t provide you with a phone # which is vital when trying to confirm your identity when activating an app that requires a mode of payment.
+A day before our trip, I had pre-loaded my phone with an eSIM for the entire South American continent.
+I received a good data signal in Chile via Movistar (another Spain-based telco provider).
+Some eSIMS, however, don’t provide you with a phone number, which is a requirement today when trying to confirm your identity when activating an app that requires a mode of payment.

-It was about 10 AM, and I asked the senora (Giorka) which direction most shops were in the area.
+It was about 10 AM, and I asked Giorka (the amiable señora) which direction most shops were in the area.
 She told me to turn right at the corner of La Capitania and Avenida Apoquindo, and I should see a few shops selling mobile phones and accessories.
-I was tempted to walk into a few restaurants and grocery stores along the way, but I did get a 30-day SIM card with a Chilean # tied to it for just CP 10.
+I was tempted to walk into a few restaurants and grocery stores along the way, but I did get a 30-day physical SIM card with a Chilean # tied to it for just Chilean Peso 10.

 We agreed to go to downtown Santiago as we still had a few hours to wait before our unit became available.
 After checking that the Cabify app worked, we took our first private ride (aboard a Suzuki Swift) in South America towards Avenida Andres Bello, ending at a nearby mall that houses a 62-story building called the Gran Torre Costanera.

-Access to the “Sky Costanera” is located on the 4th level of the mall and conspicuously hidden by the maze of shops inside.
-The entrance fee for foreigners is about US$18 but considerably lower for all Chilean residents.
+The elevator ride that will take us to 61 floors up to “Sky Costanera” is located on the 4th level of the mall and conspicuously hidden by the maze of shops inside.
+The entrance fee for foreigners is about US$ 18, but considerably lower for all Chilean residents.
 Personal belongings go through a scanner, but bottled water is allowed.
-A high-speed elevator whisked us up the tower, but not after a brief do’s and don’ts and what to expect on top—both in Spanish and English—as the case may be.
+A high-speed elevator whisked us up the tower, but not after a brief do’s and don’ts and what to expect on top—both in Spanish and English, as the case may be.

 The view from the tower is fascinatingly spectacular.
-The Andes Mountain range can be seen from the distance.
-The tower has a restaurant and a non-covered view on the topmost floor.
+The Andes Mountain range can be seen from a distance.
+The tower also has a restaurant and an open view on the topmost floor.

-We spent more than an hour on the topmost floors enjoying the panoramic views until we asked around about the white statue on the hill where several telecommunication antennas were also put up.
+We spent more than an hour on the topmost floors enjoying the panoramic views until we asked around about the white statue on the hill, where several telecommunication antennas are conspicuous.

-After a late lunch (including a few bottles of the best Chilean beers) at a row of several restaurants just a block away from the mall, we hailed our Cabify ride to the Estacion Pio Nono Funicular.
-A tram (funicular) ride will take us up Cerro San Cristobal, the third-highest hill in the city (after Cerro Manquehue and Cerro Renca), where the statue of the Blessed Virgin Mary sits atop its peak.
+After a late lunch (including a few bottles of the best Chilean beers) at a row of several restaurants just a block away from the mall, we hailed our short Cabify ride to the Estación Pio Nono Funicular.
+As expected, a tram (funicular) ride will take us up Cerro San Cristóbal, the third-highest hill in the city (after Cerro Manquehue and Cerro Renca), where the statue of the Blessed Virgin Mary sits atop its peak.

 When we purchase our ride tickets at the medieval-looking visitors center, guests can take the same funicular ride up and down the hill -the cheaper option- or opt for the teleferico (cable car) ride going down.